Bolsonaro's support falls sharply, but a majority reject impeachment, polls show

 However, despite his declining support, a majority of Brazilians are now against him being impeached, a second Datafolha poll found.
 Both were released late on Friday.

-According to one of the polls, Bolsonaro’s administration was rated as bad or terrible by 40% of respondents, up from 32% in an early-December survey.
+According to one of the polls, Bolsonaro’s administration was rated as bad or terrible by 40% of respondents, compared with 32% in an early-December survey.
 Just under a third of respondents rated Bolsonaro’s government as good or excellent, versus 37% in the previous poll.

 The poll results are a blow for the president.
 The Folha de S.Paulo newspaper said they represent the biggest drop in approval since the beginning of his government in 2019.